 Push the button for a minimum of 3 seconds to set the instrument to stand-by mode.

 Use this stand-by function to silence the instrument while in operation.

 To reactivate the instrument, push the button briefly again.

-Note: Pushing the button on either instrument for 3 seconds will set both instruments on stand-by.
+Note: Pushing either side of the button for 3 seconds will set both instruments on stand-by.